How to Get the Most from Your Family Photo Session: Real Advice from Real Families

 Seattle lifestyle family photography of a family of four having a good time during a photoshoot in the mountains

-As a professional photographer, I offer numerous advice and session preparation tips.
-But this time, I wanted to hear directly from the people who matter most—my clients.
-So, I asked them one simple question: Based on your experience, what advice would you give to someone getting their first professional photo session?
+So I asked my clients one simple question: Based on your experience, what advice would you give to someone preparing for their first professional photo session?

 1. Trust the Process (And Your Photographer)